 Puppies have special medical needs, just like babies, and are best treated by a veterinarian familiar with their special needs.
 While your family vet may be wonderful, our vets see far more puppies than the average practice.
 This makes them especially qualified to diagnose and treat the problems for the first two weeks after a puppy is purchased.
-Therefore, you must use one of the
+Therefore, you must use one of the approved Just Puppies vets.

 Just Puppies sells pet quality puppies.
 These puppies are not bred for breeding purposes.
 Since you won't have complete medical histories on the parents and grandparents of your puppy, you could unknowingly pass problems on to future generations.
 The size of parents is also an important consideration in breeding.

 If you breed a small breed dog and there were large individuals in your dog's line, the puppies born could be too large and jeopardize the mother's life.
 Breeding puppies also requires medical care for the mother, father and babies.
 Pre and post natal care is needed.
 Puppies require shots and worming starting at about 4-5 weeks.
 You will have to make several trips to the vet just to take care of the puppies from one litter.

 If the health concerns aren't' enough to change your mind about breeding, keep in mind the disruption to your household.
 A litter of puppies means lost sleep, big messes, and the heartbreak of finding homes for the puppies you don't want to keep.

 No, we're sorry we won't special order puppies.
 We deal with a set of core breeders and buy the puppies they have available.
 We don't buy puppies from breeders we don't know, and we don't want to encourage our breeders to over-breed by ordering more dogs than they already have available.
 We do, however, keep breed requests on file, so we can call you when the breed you want is available.
 Please use this Breed Request Form to put in a request for a particular puppy.

 Surprise!
 Here's a fifteen year commitment that will be keeping you awake for the next week, and may make messes on your floor for the next month of so.
 Not everyone is ready or wants the responsibility of caring for an animal companion.
 Sometimes, when a loved one's pet has died, we think they want another one right away.
 Usually, they don't.
 People need to grieve after the loss of a beloved pet, just like when a person dies.
 Often, if the dog was old when it passed away, the caretaker has been making frequent vet trips, dealing with incontinence, special diets, and geriatric care.
 They may need a break.